Roman Egypt: Sassanian Persian invasion (619 AD)

 The Sasanian conquest of Egypt, beginning in AD 618 or 619, was one of the last Sassanid triumphs in the Roman-Persian Wars against Roman Empire.
 From 619 to 628, they incorporated Egypt once again within their territories, the previous longer time being under the Achaemenids.
 Khosrow II Parvêz had begun this war on the pretext of retaliation for the assassination of Emperor Maurice (582–602) and had achieved a series of early successes, culminating in the conquests of Jerusalem (614) and Alexandria (619).

 A Byzantine counteroffensive launched by Emperor Heraclius in the spring of 622 shifted the advantage, and the war was brought to an end by the fall of Khosrow on 25 February 628.
 The Egyptians had no love of the emperor in Constantinople and put up little resistance.
 Khosrow's son and successor, Kavadh II Šêrôe (Šêrôy), who reigned until September, concluded a peace treaty returning territories conquered by the Sassanids to the Eastern Roman Empire.

 The Sassanian conquest allowed Miaphysitism to resurface in the open in Egypt, and when imperial rule was restored by Emperor Heraclius in 629, the Miaphysites were persecuted and their patriarch expelled.
 Egypt was thus in a state of both religious and political alienation from the Empire when a new invader appeared.

 Arab Islamic conquest (639–646 AD)

 An army of 4,000 Arabs led by Amr Ibn Al-Aas was sent by the Caliph Umar, successor to Muhammad, to spread Islamic rule to the west.
 Arabs crossed into Egypt from Palestine in December 639, and advanced rapidly into the Nile Delta.
 The Imperial garrisons retreated into the walled towns, where they successfully held out for a year or more.

-The Arabs sent for reinforcements, and in April 641 they besieged and captured Alexandria.
-The Byzantines assembled a fleet with the aim of recapturing Egypt, and won back Alexandria in 645.
-The Muslims retook the city in 646, completing the Muslim conquest of Egypt.
+The Arabs sent for reinforcements, and in April 641 they besieged Alexandria.
+Following a brief truce, the imperial forces retreated, ending 671 years of Roman government.
+The Byzantines assembled a fleet with the aim of recapturing Egypt, and briefly won back Alexandria in late 645.
+However, the Muslims retook the city in 646, completing the Muslim conquest of Egypt.
 40,000 civilians were evacuated to Constantinople with the imperial fleet.
-Thus ended 975 years of Greco-Roman rule over Egypt.